 The sex trafficking crime is truly an evil and dark sin.
 Millions of people around the world are lured, threatened, and are forced into drug addiction.
 Then they are used as a thing, a product, to be sold outright or to be rented for rape and other sexual abuses.

 This is not pornography.
 This is not passive watching of sex.
 This is the rape of others for the purpose of money.
 The media calls it an industry.
 This is such an offense to anyone with any sense of right and wrong.
 It is like calling serial killers, the serial killer industry.
 It is a crime, not an industry.

 I read an article that the sex trafficking criminals rake in about $100 billion a year.
-Of course, no one really know since much of this takes places in dark corners and behind closed doors.
-Of the victims we know about, 97% of them are women — young women and teenage girls READ: Trafficking in persons in Canada, 2018
+Of course, no one really knows, since much of this takes place in dark corners and behind closed doors.
+Of the victims we know about, 97% of them are women — young women and teenage girls.
+READ: Trafficking in persons in Canada, 2018

 These are our daughters, sisters, and in some cases spouses.
 It is said that there are some things worse than death.
 This is one of them.